-During the period January-March 2012 VISIR will go through the implementation phase of its upgrade project.
-In the second half of Period 89, the new-VISIR will be offered back to the astronomical community for regular service and visitor mode observations.
+During the period May-August 2012 (P89) VISIR will go through the implementation of its upgrade project.
+It is expected that VISIR will be offered back to regular service and visitor mode observations the last 2 weeks of September 2012 (Period 89), and for the entire Period 90.

 The post-upgrade VISIR performance is expected to be significantly better.
 However, no details can be provided at the moment.
-For the time being, we here list the major modifications that VISIR P89 science users will need to plan their proposals.
+For the time being, we here list the major modifications that VISIR P90 science users will need to plan their proposals.
 The astronomical community is encouraged to monitor the latest news on the upgrade, reported on: